nodiscc/xsrv/roles/nextcloud/README.md

 ### Other

+#### Change the database password

-**Changing database password** is not supported by the role at this time.
+Changing the database password is not supported by the role at this time.
 To change the database password, you must first set the new password manually in `/var/www/$nextcloud_fqdn/config.php`, then change the value of `nexctloud_db_password` in host variables, and run the playbook.

-**LDAP authentication support:**
+#### LDAP authentication

 - Create a group (eg. `posixGroup: access_nextcloud`) in your LDAP directory and add users that should be able to access Nextcloud to this group
 - Access your Nextcloud LDAP settings (https://cloud.CHANGEME.org/index.php/settings/admin/ldap):
   - `Server > Host: ldap.CHANGEME.org` or `ldaps://ldap.CHANGEME.org`